webarch-coop/ansible-role-ansible/README.md

     version: latest
 ```

-Note that the `url` is used to download a JSON file that lists all the versions of the package that are available, the URL for the JSON file is the `url` appended with `/json`, the URL without `/json` redirects to the project page, eg `https://pypi.org/pypi/ansible-core` redirects to `https://pypi.org/project/ansible-core/`.
+Note that the `url` is used to download a JSON file that lists all the versions of the package that are available, the URL for the JSON file is the `url` appended with `/json`, the URL without `/json` redirects to the project page, for example `https://pypi.org/pypi/ansible-core` redirects to `https://pypi.org/project/ansible-core/`.

 ## Notes